Information for Prospective Students

-3. You must pass the NCLEX exam after graduation to obtain an RN license (our student's
+3. You must pass the NCLEX-RN exam after graduation to obtain license to practice as a registered nurse (RN).

 5. You must have a valid Social Security number.

 6. You must have the minimum physical, mental and emotional capabilities to perform nursing tasks in a variety of clinical settings.
 See more information.